16 Important Questions to Ask when Buying a Horse

 Looking for a certain breed can be important to some people.

-If the breed is not as important to you, consider what size horse you are looking for and go from there.
+If the breed is not as important to you, you might also consider what size horse you are looking for and go from there.

 What size of horse you need can also help you narrow down the breeds that you are looking for.